Restricted Free Agent In The NHL Explained

 I. Sit It Out

-Since signing a qualifying offer is not compulsory for a restricted free agent, a player is free to reject the offer.
-However, the downside of this decision is that a player stands to lose out on making money with his current team.
+While accepting a qualifying offer is not required for a restricted free agent, the player has the option to decline the offer.
+The disadvantage of this approach is that a player risks losing money with his current team.

-Similarly, if a player refuses to sign the qualifying offer, he remains an RFA.
-An RFA might want to get an offer sheet from another team or wait until they qualify as a UFA, giving them the signing freedom.
+Similarly, if a player declines the qualifying offer, he remains an RFA.
+An RFA may wish to accept an offer sheet from another team or wait until they qualify as a UFA, allowing them to sign with any team.

-As mentioned, if the RFA resolves not to sign the offer before December 1, he will be excluded from the remaining part of the season.
-In addition, being dormant as a player can lead to a depreciation of the player’s skill as he does not use it in actual games.
+As previously stated, if the RFA does not accept the offer by December 1, he will be suspended for the remainder of the season.
+Furthermore, remaining dormant as a player can cause the player’s talent to deteriorate because he does not apply it in actual games.

 II.
 Sign An Offer Sheet From Another Team

-If an offer sheet is signed and not matched by the restricted free agent’s current team, then the player can move to the other NHL team.
-This will be discussed in detail later on in this article.
+If an offer sheet is signed but not accepted by the restricted free agent’s current team, the player is free to join the other NHL team.
+This will be covered in greater detail later in this text.

 III.
 Move And Play In Europe

-Finally, if a player can’t find an NHL team he can sign an offer sheet with (without his current team matching it) and is unwilling to continue with the team or sit it out, he can sign a contract with a European ice hockey team.
+Ultimately, if a player cannot locate an NHL team with which he may sign an offer sheet (and his present team is reluctant to match it), he can negotiate a deal with a European ice hockey team.

-Although, a characteristic trait of European leagues is that they pay considerably lesser than the NHL or other North American Leagues.
-Also, for an RFA to move from the NHL to a European league, he does not need to meet any requirements.
+Yet, one distinguishing feature of European leagues is that they pay far less than the NHL or other North American leagues.
+Furthermore, there are no restrictions for an RFA to go from the NHL to a European league.

 Offer Sheet: How Offer Sheets Work In The NHL